Prerequisite: Responsibility— Here's The American Heritage Dictionary definition and usage of responsible. Begin definition

 the Usage Panel accepted the sentence Faulty

 construction was responsible for the crash.
-In recent
+In

-phrase claim responsibility with reference to the
+the phrase claim responsibility with

-group claimed responsibility for the explosion, in
+A small separatist group claimed responsibility for

-which 30 passengers were killed.
-It is true that the
+the explosion, in which 30 passengers were killed.

-phrase is not entirely felicitous, inasmuch as it does
+It is true that the phrase is not entirely felicitous,

-not convey the speaker's conviction that the action is
+conviction that the action is deplorable.
+But

-imply misleadingly that the instigators had themselves
+misleadingly that the instigators had themselves

 acknowledged that the action was wrongful.
 End of

 definition Thank you for reading it.
-Read

-it once more because you might be tested.
+Read it once more because you might be tested.

 Please